 CMS Photodynamic Therapy Coverage Criteria and Medical Necessity Requirements 2026

-The clearest covered indication is neovascular age-related macular degeneration (AMD) with predominately classic subfoveal choroidal neovascular (CNV) lesions.
-"Predominately classic" means the area of classic CNV takes up 50% or more of the total lesion area at the initial visit.
+For the covered indication — neovascular age-related macular degeneration (AMD) with predominately classic subfoveal choroidal neovascular (CNV) lesions — CMS has specific criteria.
+The area of classic CNV must occupy 50% or more of the total lesion area.
+This must be confirmed at the initial visit using a fluorescein angiogram (FA).
+That FA isn't just a clinical nicety — it's your medical necessity documentation.

 CMS Photodynamic Therapy Exclusions and Non-Covered Indications